Swarthmore College Logo

 Check Your Work Icon

 Micro-Internships will begin to be promoted to Swarthmore students.
-Note that Swarthmore's Final Exams will be taking place May 4-11.
-Students can be selected and begin to work on projects at any time after completing their Final Exams.
+Students can be selected for Micro-Internships at any time.

 Checklist Icon

-Students are on Summer Break.
+Students are on Winter Break.
 Those selected for Micro-Internships can complete their project.

 Survey Icon